jyecs/golsim/README.md

 - make cells line up with with canvas better.
 - connect renderer to the game.
 - Rewrite GoL to produce a set of changes to make instead of returning a set of live cells.
+- Fix GoL Algo (Fix: deleting cells that have no neighbors and therefore not caught by the cells that are scanning around it)

 WIP:
-- Highest prio: Fix GoL Algo
 - Stylize game (Just write some basic CSS)
 - Make it so that the game can automatically run.
 - Add buttons for pause and start